 - Malaise (feeling unwell) and other flu-like symptoms, including muscle aches

 - Swollen lymph nodes

 - Upset stomach

 Both chickenpox and shingles are caused by the varicella-zoster virus (VZV), a type of herpes virus.
-The virus is spread when you come in contact with the rash or by sneezing, coughing, and breathing -- in other words, when someone with chickenpox sneezes or coughs, there are droplets with the VZV virus in the air.
+The virus is spread when you come into contact with the rash, or by sneezing, coughing, and breathing.
+In other words, when someone with chickenpox sneezes or coughs, there are droplets with the VZV virus in the air.
 The person is contagious from 2 days before the rash appears until all of the blisters have crusted over.

 While shingles is caused by the same virus that leads to chickenpox, the way you develop this painful skin condition is different.
 After you have had chickenpox, the virus lives in a dormant state, as if it is hibernating, in nerve cells along your spine.
-Later in life, when it "wakes up" -- usually from a weakened immune system, aging, or other risk factor -- the virus travels down the path of the particular nerve where it was "hibernating," causing pain followed by the rash.
-Anyone who has had chickenpox can get shingles, although a vaccine can reduce your risk.
+Later in life, when it "wakes up", usually from a weakened immune system, aging, or other risk factor, the virus travels down the path of the particular nerve where it was "hibernating," causing pain followed by the rash.
+About 30% of people who have had chickenpox will develop shingles.
+Getting vaccinated can reduce your risk.

 - Exposure to the virus if you have not had chickenpox nor received the vaccine

 - Time of year: late winter and early spring is the most common time that the virus is spread

 - Age (most common in people over 60)

 - Weakened immune system (for example, people with HIV/AIDS, or those taking drugs to suppress the immune system due to autoimmune diseases or organ transplants)